softwaremill/sttp/docs/backends/catseffect.md

 AsyncHttpClientCatsBackend.usingConfigBuilder[IO](adjustFunction, sttpOptions).flatMap { backend => ??? }
 ```

-or, if you'd like the backend to be wrapped in cats-effect Resource:
+or, if you'd like the backend to be wrapped in cats-effect `Resource`:

 ```scala mdoc:compile-only
 AsyncHttpClientCatsBackend.resource[IO]().use { backend => ??? }
 ```

-or, if you'd like to instantiate the AsyncHttpClient yourself:
+or, if you'd like to instantiate the `AsyncHttpClient` yourself:

 ```scala mdoc:compile-only
 import org.asynchttpclient.AsyncHttpClient